kayrus/elk-kubernetes/README.md

 This repo already contains fluentd configuration example which works in most cases.
 It contains log modification examples, Java backtrace multiline logs processing, log parsing examples, [Kubernetes events processing](#forward-kubernetes-events-into-kibanaelasticsearch) and more.

 Kibana deployment has built-in [Kaae](https://github.com/elasticfence/kaae) plugin which allows to generate notifications on logs anomalies.
+See [watcher example](kaae_watchers) (should be stored at https://kibana.example.com/app/kaae).

 ## Assumptions